"What is your real name?" Mike Ghouse, that is my real name.

 day.
 In December 1977, my father Mohamed Abdul

 Rahman passed away in India.
-It was a big thing for me as I failed to serve him.
+It affected me deeply as I did not have the full satisfaction of serving him.
 I wanted to take care of him but he had always said, he will earn his livelihood till his last breath, great man did it as he said he will do.
 He did not receive my paycheck that was to Here comes Everett Blauvelt, more or less filling my need for a father figure.
 He was there for me and regularly inquired about my Mother and my family back home.
 We became friends,